- Feels great to wear

 - It won’t last multiple days without needing a charge

 - No always-on display is irritating

 - Two sizes: 40 and 44mm

 Out of the all the products Apple unveiled during its September event – which include the iPhone XS, iPhone XS Max and iPhone XR – it was the Apple Watch Series 4 that really stood out.
 This is because, while the bevy of iPhones received minor updates, Apple’s wearable was completely redesigned.

 When the Apple Watch was first released it felt like a complete dud.
 It was slow, lacked focus and, for me, spent more time on the charger than on my wrist.
-The turnaround since that initial release has been tremendous as Apple’s spent the last few years removing superfluous features and focusing on redesigning the Watch as a fitness aid, rather than a notification tool.
+The turnaround since that initial release has been tremendous as Apple has spent the last few years removing superfluous features and focusing on redesigning the Watch as a fitness aid rather than a notification tool.

 Apple Watch Series 4 – Price

 Here’s full pricing for the Apple Watch Series 4: